sterlingfearing/abortion-access/README.md

 | Access to Clinics | Distance to nearest clinic | ANSIRH 2020; Kolak et. al 2020 | County, Tract |

 ## Analysis

+The map below shows the distance from the center of each county to the nearest abortion clinic.
+This nearest resource analysis was generated using this [tutorial](https://geodacenter.github.io/opioid-environment-toolkit/centroid-access-tutorial.html).
+The map was created in QGIS.
 ![county access](QGISmaps/accessCounty.jpg)

 ## Sources